sceckert/Data-and-Culture-Fall-2024/_week7/working-with-library-and-archival-data.md

 + Link to metadata for the items we viewed Monday:https://github.com/sceckert/Data-and-Culture-Fall-2024/blob/main/_datasets/Wesleyan-Special-Collections-Data/Hallock-Collection-viewed.csv
 + Link to [items in the Hallock Collection in the library catalog](https://onesearch.wesleyan.edu/discovery/search?query=creator,exact,Hallock,%20Frank%20K.,AND&tab=LibraryCatalog&search\_scope=MyInstitution&vid=01CTW\_WU:CTWWU&mode=advanced&offset=0.)
     + [*Note*: provenance––i.e. the origins of a collection––is marked as coming from Frank Hallock is by including him as a "Contributor"]
++ Link to a PDF of the [catalog records for *all* the items on view Monday](https://wesmoodle.wesleyan.edu/pluginfile.php/1773377/mod_resource/content/0/catalog-records-for-all-viewed-items.pdf)
 + Not all data is digital, or even machine readable!
 You might might look at the following sources as you think about this collection:
     + [Hawthorne bibliography](https://onesearch.wesleyan.edu/discovery/fulldisplay?docid=alma998666823903768&context=L&vid=01CTW_WU:CTWWU&lang=en&search_scope=MyInstitution&adaptor=Local%20Search%20Engine&tab=LibraryCatalog&query=any,contains,hawthorne%20bibliography,AND&mode=advanced&offset=0)
     + [Holmes bibliography](https://onesearch.wesleyan.edu/discovery/fulldisplay?docid=alma999010173903768&context=L&vid=01CTW_WU:CTWWU&lang=en&search_scope=MyInstitution&adaptor=Local%20Search%20Engine&tab=LibraryCatalog&query=any,contains,oliver%20wendell%20holmes%20bibliography,AND&mode=advanced&offset=0)